tailored/Outbound-Blocker/README.md

 Inspiration for this is credited to Rockstar dealing out GTAV multiplayer bans for singleplayer mods

-Pre-compiled binary is available [here](https://bitbucket.org/5OClockCharlie/outbound-blocker/downloads/Outbound%20Blocker.exe), though I would recommend that you download the zip and look over / compile it yourself, so as to ensure the legitimacy / non- maliciousness of the performed functions.
+Pre-compiled binary is available [here](https://bitbucket.org/5OClockCharlie/outbound-blocker/downloads/Outbound%20Blocker.exe), though I would recommend that you download the zip and look over / compile it yourself, so as to ensure the legitimacy / non - maliciousness of the performed functions.